Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Discussion

-In the left panel of Figure.~\ref{fig:rcd} a statistically significant correlation is found where quasars with more face-on (smaller) inclination angles have higher core fractions.
-However, 3C\,245, the quasar with the highest $\textrm R_{CD}$ and core contribution (66\%) in our sample plays an important role in deriving this correlation.
-The trend we find is as expected based on the Unification model in which the flux of the beamed, jet component decreases as the inclination angle increases.
-We also examined the relation between $\textrm R_{CD}$ and all the other torus parameters (e.g., filling factor, optical depth of the clouds or disk) and the accretion disk parameters and did not find any significant correlation.
-Given the limited range of $\textrm R_{CD}$ of the quasars in our sample ($\sim 0-0.4$ without 3C 245), in order to see the variation of the radio core dominance and obscuration with the inclination angle we need to include the edge-on sources.
+We also examined the relation between $\textrm R_{CD}$ and all the other torus parameters (e.g., filling factor, the optical depth of the clouds or disk) and the accretion disk parameters and did not find any significant correlation.
+Given the limited range of $\textrm R_{CD}$ of the quasars in our sample ($\sim 0-0.4$ without 3C 245), in order to see the variation of the radio core dominance and obscuration with the inclination angle, we need to include the edge-on sources.
 This will be addressed in a later paper, in which we will also compare our SED fits with the clear orientation-dependence of the X-ray obscuration in this sample \citep{Wilkes2013}.

-The right panel of Figure \ref{fig:rcd} shows the relationship between the radio jet inclination angle \citep[taken from ][see Table \ref{tab:radio}]{Marin2016} and the average torus/accretion disk inclination angle.
-Our results indicate that the orientation of these structures do not always line up.
-We speculate that changes in accretion disk/torus orientation coming after jet launching may ruin any alignments between the two.
-Therefore the difference is expected to be more noticeable with longer/older jets.
-A more definitive study will be carried out when we include the radio galaxies which have with a wider range of orientation.